digitalboostplus/nxtlevelrentals/README.md

 ### Environment Variables
 Update your `.env` file with the following keys:

+The provided .env.example is prefilled with the rental-app-3ec4a Firebase web configuration.
+Override these values if you provision a different Firebase project.

 - `NEXT_PUBLIC_FIREBASE_API_KEY`: Firebase web API key
 - `NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN`: Firebase auth domain
 - `NEXT_PUBLIC_FIREBASE_PROJECT_ID`: Firebase project ID